-- to designate the metric system of measurement as the preferred system of weights and measures for United States trade and commerce; - (2) to require that each federal agency, by a date certain and to the extent economically feasible by the end of the fiscal year 1992, use the metric system of measurement in its procurements, grants, and other business-related activities, except to the extent that such use is impractical or is likely to cause significant inefficiencies or loss of markets to U.S. firms, such as when foreign competitors are producing competing products in non-metric units; - (3) to seek ways to increase understanding of the metric system of measurement through educational information and guidance and in government publications; and - (4) to permit the continued use of traditional systems of weights and measures in nonbusiness activities." - The Code of Federal Regulations makes the use of metric units mandatory for agencies of the federal government.
-(Federal Register, Vol. 56, No. 23, page 160, January 2, 1991.) - 2.3.
-British and United States Systems of Measurement.
-In the past, the customary system of weights and measures in the British Commonwealth countries and that in the United States were very similar; however, the SI metric system is now the official system of units in the United Kingdom, while the customary units are still predominantly used in the United States.
-Because references to the units of the old British customary system are still found, the following discussion describes the differences between the U.S. and British customary systems of units.
+- (1) to designate the metric system of measurement as the preferred system of weights and measures for United States trade and commerce; - (2) to require that each federal agency, by a date certain and to the extent economically feasible by the end of the fiscal year 1992, use the metric system of measurement in its procurements, grants, and other business-related activities. except to the extent that such use is impractical or is likely to cause significant inefficiencies or loss of markets to U.S. firms, such as when foreign competitors are producing competing products in non-metric units; - (3) to seek ways to increase understanding of the metric system of measurement through educational information and guidance and in government publications; and

+&lt;sup>8 Federal Register, July 28, 1998, Vol. 63, No. 144, p.
+40334